maziarser/BEESM/README.md

 In order to highlight the codes, we used [CodeHighlighter](https://highlightjs.org/) and [CodeMirror](https://codemirror.net/).

 ### License
-Copyright (c) 2020 Cyber-Physical Systems (CPS), DFKI GmbH and Group of Computer Architecture (AGRA).
+Copyright (c) 2020 Cyber-Physical Systems (CPS), DFKI GmbH, and Group of Computer Architecture (AGRA).
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");